 Could pathological waste - human tissue - be treated in autoclaves?
 No. Human and animal flesh has lower thermal conductivity than metal, so a longer time in the autoclave would be required than for surgical instruments of comparable size.
-There is also a concern that autoclaved pathological waste may contain low levels of radioactive material or cytotoxic compounds that has survived the heat.
-In any case the rules and norms in most parts of the world call for incineration of pathological waste.
+There is also a concern that autoclaved pathological waste may contain low levels of radioactive material or cytotoxic compounds that have survived the heat.
+In any case the rules and norms in most parts of the world call for incineration of pathological waste at high temperature.